It feels like we’ve been waiting a millennia for a dedicated Xbox streaming device (and Spotify HiFi) to drop.

 Rumours of a standalone Xbox streaming console have been doing the rounds for a while now.
 Not that you’re short on ways to play already: Xbox Game Pass Ultimate is available on full-fat Xbox consoles, PCs, smartphones, tablets and smart TVs.
 But a dongle or streaming box similar to an Apple TV or Amazon Fire TV Cube comes with obvious benefits.
+Playstation has gone portable, why can’t we have Xbox on the go?

 It’s a fact that Microsoft was indeed working on such a device – but the firm also confirmed it has sine scrapped the project.
 Does that mean a standalone Xbox streaming console is off the cards forever?
 And what happened to cause the Xbox owner to throw in the towel?
-Here’s how the story unfolded:
+Here’s how the story unfolded.

 Xbox streaming console: what was Keystone?

 Microsoft originally confirmed it was working on dedicated streaming hardware in 2021.
 The device, codenamed ‘Keystone’, was supposed to offload the entire gaming experience to the cloud, and could be connected to any TV.
-It went through several redesigns to date, with the reasons behind such rejigs left unexplained.
+It went through several redesigns, with the reasons behind such rejigs left unexplained.
 The implication was that Microsoft was working on a slimmed-down version of Windows, rather than rely on pre-existing software.

 Keystone’s existence was effectively outed in October, when head of Xbox Phil Spencer published a photo of his book shelf to Twitter.
 Harmless enough, right?
 Nope.
 On that shelf was a suspicious white box that eagle-eyed followers believed to be an Xbox Cloud device prototype.
 The official Xbox account replied to the original tweet, saying “Now what did we say about putting old prototypes on your shelf boss.”